asc3t1c/YouTubeOops/README.md

 - # NOTE:

 - Actually, you will use only the webdriver!
 Not full software 😎
-- Your YouYubeOops will care ONLY from the webdriver 😎
+- Your YouTubeOops will care ONLY from the webdriver 😎
-- Stay safety with YouYubeOops 😎
+- Stay safety with YouTubeOops 😎

 ---